codeforamerica/CutePets/README.md

 5. Enter in the Twitter values
 6. Enter in the Petharbor values
 7. Enter in your credit card info.
 You will **NOT** be charged.
+8. Click on "Manage App"
+9. Click on "Heroku Scheduler"
-8. You should be brought to the Heroku Scheduler page.
-Click on "Add a job"
+10. Click on "Add new job"
-9. In the text box, copy and paste `rake tweet_pet`.
+11. In the text box, copy and paste `rake tweet_pet`.
-10. Keep the dyno size at free.
+12. Keep the dyno size at free.
 Set the frequency at daily.
-11. Choose the closest time to now to send your first tweet.
+13. Choose the closest time to now to send your first tweet.
 You can check UTC time at [https://www.google.com/search?q=utc+time](https://www.google.com/search?q=utc+time).
-12. Wait for it, wait for it.
+14. Wait for it, wait for it.
-13. Yeah!
+15. Yeah!
 You did it!

 #### Github
 Great work.
 Now, tell us which city you made a cutepets bot for.
 We do this by sending in a Pull Request with our twitter bot's name and location.